coatpont/successStories/README.md

 # AEM CS Release Management
-This is a microsite dedicated to AEM Cloud Sercice Release Management, with a no custom CSS policy
+This is a microsite dedicated to AEM Cloud Sercice Release Management, with a no custom CSS policy, built with Helix technology.

 ## Environments
 - Preview: https://main--successstories--coatpont.hlx.page/